 Introduction to the plugin model of the new provisioning server

-same DHCP server configuration for the two devices.
-From the point of
+using the same DHCP server configuration for the two devices.
+From the point of view of both

 We must know that provd, unlike the old provisioning server, doesn't depend on an external HTTP/TFTP server to process the requests, since it handles these requests by itself.
 This was becoming necessary with the introduction of the plugin system and the 'dynamic' request processing.

 Now, if you are a mentally sane person, you might be asking yourself if this whole system is based on sound principles.
 And I have good news for you; you are not insane, this system is not based on sound principles a priori.

 In fact, for this system to becomes reliable, a precondition must be true: for each request, it should be possible to unambiguously identify which device is behind it.
 With this unambiguous information available, we can then look up in our device database for the complete information we have on this device, and then find which plugin should handle the request, and redirect the request to this plugin.